Book cover titled "Foundations in Manual Therapy: Voice and Swallowing Disorders" by Walt Fritz, PT.

 Walt Fritz has the following relevant financial relationship to disclose: he receives royalties from similar course content delivered through PatCom, Compton Publishing, LTD., and TalkTools.
 He has no relevant nonfinancial relationships to disclose.
 There are no content disclosures; financial/in-kind disclosures may exist and will be stated for each live seminar.

-Please refer to the list linked here for complete disclosure of information on teaching assistants who may be involved with individual seminars.
+Please refer to the list linked here for complete disclosure of the teaching assistants who may be involved in individual seminars.

 Registration Fees, Details, and Cancellation Policy